nicojourdain/misomip2/README.md

 * OceMoor\_MITGCM\_test_A1.nc
 * OceSec\_MITGCM\_test\_A1.nc

-On a laptop (16Gb, 2GHz), the MITGCM test case took 15 minutes to run and the NEMO case took 131 seconds.
-Note that all variables are not defined in Oce3d\_MITGCM_test\_A1.nc.
+On a laptop (16Gb, 2GHz), the MITGCM test case took approximatively 6 minutes to run and the NEMO case took approximatively 1 minute.
+Note that all variables are not defined in Oce3d\_MITGCM_test\_A1.nc, in particular surface and sea-ice variables, while the NEMO test case includes all variables.

 ### Adapt to your own ocean configuration